Slavery in Madras Presidency: Pattern

 Francis Whyte Ellis observed that all the Paraiyars who resided in the areas where Mirasi rights reigned resided in a form of enslavement which he named 'villeinage'.
 The Paraiyans were at the bottom of the caste hierarchy, they were untouchables and kept in isolated areas outside the community at the So-called paraicheri.
 For the labour they completed, they were entitled to a variety of payments in grain and money.
 They were also compensated for the services they provided the town in a variety of lower positions, such as scavengers, watchmen, and messengers.
-Ellis listed three slave castes: the Palli, the Pallan, and the Paraiyan.
-While the Pallars and Paraiyars worked for the Vellalars, the Pallis who were Shudras but weren't untouchables, typically served the Brahmin Mirasidars.
-Wallace, the collector of Tanjore, wrote in 1805 that out of the entire population of Mirasidars, 17,149 were Brahmins, 43,442 were Shudras, encompassing different Hindu castes and native Christians, and 1,457 were Muslims.

 The pattern of slavery varied between different districts of the presidency, as did the sale of workers with land In South Arcot and Coimbatore, slaves could be sold to anyone.
 In Coimbatore, slavery during the early 19th century was predominantly debt based.
 Serfs were sold along with land in Trichonopoly.
 The collector of Tinnevelly reported in 1919 that there was no specific pattern for selling serfs with land or slaves alone.
 It was later observed that slaves were sold with land, a situation closer to what would be called serfdom.
 A similar pattern was observed in Tanjore, where the sale of slaves to other estates was rare.
 In Madurai, slavery was in gradual decline as early as 1819.
 Some slaves, after liberation joined the Presidency army as Sepoys.
 In the northern parts of the Presidency, like Masulipatnam and Ganjam, agrarian slavery was minimal.
 In the Telugu speaking districts, the slaves were of three kinds – servants to zamindars, servants to Muslims, and labourers attached to land.